 Truck drivers can make between $70,000 and $100,000 a year, and they can get as much as $15,000 as a signing bonus when they switch jobs.
 Education levels have little bearing on getting hired, so it is a good job for working-class people.
 It is not always an easy or even comfortable job – long-distance drivers can be away for their families for weeks, and the truck cabs are quite small – but there is always a lot of work out there.
 Especially now.

 How do we tackle the drug test issue in a way that will allow for adequate trucker recruitment but still protect safety on American highways?
 It seems unlikely that the federal government will make marijuana legal – the Feds classify cannabis as a Schedule 1 drug, the harshest classification.
 Many conservative national politicians are appalled at state legalization trends and won’t want to mirror those trends at a federal level.
-Changing the Drug and Alcohol Clearinghouse not to mandate marijuana testing is problematic, mainly if so many drug test failures result from marijuana use.
+Changing the Drug and Alcohol Clearinghouse not to mandate marijuana testing is problematic, mainly because so many drug test failures result from marijuana use.

 However, some private companies wish to develop a more flexible system that promotes both trucker recruitment and highway safety.
 Amazon, whose entire business is dependent on having enough drivers to move goods around the country, has been changing its cannabis policies internally.
 The company is in favor of the Drug and Alcohol Clearinghouse law, but it changed its pre-employment policy not to include marijuana testing for most workers.
 The company has decided it will “no longer include marijuana in our comprehensive drug screening program for any positions not regulated by the Department of Transportation.”